-Molly Biddle is a Legal Assistant in the Washington, DC office of Sanford Heisler Sharp, LLP, a national law firm with offices in the District of Columbia, New York, California, Tennessee, and Maryland.
+Molly Biddle is a Senior Legal Assistant in the Washington, DC office of Sanford Heisler Sharp, LLP, a national law firm with offices in the District of Columbia, New York, California, Tennessee, and Maryland.
 She received her B.A. magna cum laude and with high departmental honors from Haverford College, where she was awarded membership to the Phi Beta Kappa Society.

 In her junior year, Molly studied at Lucy Cavendish College, University of Cambridge where she took course work in politics, sociology, and criminology.
 In her senior year, Molly wrote a thesis on the participation of national liberation movements in the creation of the Additional Protocols to the Geneva Conventions and prepared a senior vocal recital entitled Observing Others.